bdjjo/aagi-2026-central-africa-analysis/docs/methodology_and_limitations.md

 This analysis uses **only** the two supplied files:

-- `AAGI_2026_CentralAfrica_Bainamndi.docx` — the AAGI 2026 Central Africa
+- `AAGI_2026_CentralAfrica_Bainamndi.docx`  The AAGI 2026 Central Africa
   Regional Data Collection Report (comparative scores transcribed from its page-2 summary).
-- `CopyofAAGI_Data_Collection_centralafricarepublic.xlsx` — the supplied,
+- `CopyofAAGI_Data_Collection_centralafricarepublic.xlsx`  The supplied,
   partially completed data-collection workbook.

 No external scores or country facts are introduced into the dataset.
 Report citations use page numbers; workbook citations use sheet names and row ranges.
-(Where the *accompanying articles* add outside context — for example continental policy milestones — that context is explicitly labelled as external and cited separately.
+(Where the *accompanying articles* add outside context for example continental policy milestones — that context is explicitly labelled as external and cited separately.
 It is never merged into the dataset.)